Warren Buffet 'How to MINIMISE Investment Returns'

 With three classes of helpers and overall results getting worse, Warren Buffett suggests that people are despairing, and turn to what he calls hyper-Helpers.
 These hyper-Helpers are surprisingly similar to the fund-manager-Helpers, although with labels like hedge fund managers and private equity managers.
 They are expensive - their solution to the increasing reduction in returns is to charge high fees.

 Warren Buffett concludes by observing that investment costs 'may well amount to 20% of the earnings of American businesses'.
-(I can assure you that the situation in Australia is similar to the situation in America)
+(I can assure you that the situation in

 He suggests the development of a Fourth Law of Motion (after Sir Isaac Newtons laws of motion): 'For investors as a whole, returns decrease as motion increases.'